SkayoFox/BMW-driverecorder-processor/README.md

 * As I only have a iDrive 8.5 BMW i4 from 2023, I don't know if Metadata-files are identical in iDrive 9, iDrive 7 and so on.
 * On small screens, the window is too large
 * Subtitles are generated for every camera when the video is split
+* Video Resolution is fixed.
+Has to be fixed.